-- the Council and the European Parliament to intensify the efforts to establish a common asylum procedure and a uniform status for those who are granted asylum or subsidiary protection by 2012 at the latest, - the Commission to undertake a feasibility study on Eurodac as a supporting tool for the entire CEAS, while fully respecting data protection rules, - the Commission to consider, if necessary, in order to achieve the CEAS, proposing new legislative instruments, - the Commission to consider, once the CEAS has been established and on the basis of an evaluation of existing legislation and of the EASO, the possibilities for creating a mechanism for the mutual recognition of decisions granting international protection, - invites the Commission to finalise its study on the feasibility and legal and practical implications to establish joint processing of asylum applications.
+- the Council and the European Parliament to intensify the efforts to establish a common asylum procedure and a uniform status in accordance with Article 78 TFUE for those who are granted asylum or subsidiary protection by 2012 at the latest, - the Commission to consider, once the second phase of the CEAS has been fully implemented and on the basis of an evaluation of the effect of that legislation and of the EASO, the possibilities for creating a framework for the transfer of protection of beneficiaries of international protection when exercising their acquired residence rights under EU law. - the Commission to undertake a feasibility study on Eurodac as a supporting tool for the entire CEAS, while fully respecting data protection rules, - the Commission to consider, if necessary, in order to achieve the CEAS, proposing new legislative instruments on the basis of an evaluation, - invites the Commission to finalise its study on the feasibility and legal and practical implications to establish joint processing of asylum applications.